virgotatus/askGPT3/README.md

 A demo of askGPT3 project

 Use ruby on rails.
 Deploy on ALiyun cloud by puma and Nginx.
-Use OpenAI GPT3 davinci-003 model.
+Use OpenAI API.

 - Project1 ask my book.
 Refer to https://github.com/slavingia/askmybook/

 - Project2 stochastic idea player.
 Inspired by Ideabuyer Club（灵感买家俱乐部）.
+  - input two words like zone and thing, output a random oblique strategies card. and then explain it with OpenAI.
+  - you can send it to your email.

 Things you may want to cover: